 This tool can also be used for abbreviation expansion.
 For example, suppose that you frequently type Atlanta, Georgia, but would like to enter an abbreviation into AutoCorrect so that fewer keystrokes are required for entry.
 The following explains how to use the AutoCorrect tool for abbreviation expansion:

-1. Click the File tab (see Figure 1).
+1. Click the File tab.

-2. Select Options (see Figure 2).
+2. Select Options.

 Figure 2 - Options